Battle of Cut Knife: Battle

-Otter formed his men into a wedge.
+Otter formed his soldiers into a wedge.
 Two lines of soldiers and police faced the two ravines.
-The volunteers and militia guarded the rear, facing the marsh.
-As the battle continued, Fine Day employed a flanking maneuver, whereby his warriors began to move along the two ravines, getting closer and closer to the soldiers.
-The warriors stayed behind trees and bushes while they fired, so that Otter's men could not see anyone to shoot at.
-Colonel Otter's soldiers were almost encircled: on the left and right were the ravines and behind them, the way out was made difficult by the marsh.
+Volunteers and militia guarded the rear, facing the marsh.

+As the battle continued, Fine Day employed a flanking manoeuvre, whereby his fighters began to move along the two ravines, getting closer and closer to the soldiers.
+The fighters shot from behind trees and bushes, so that Otter's men seldom saw anyone to shoot at.

+Eventually, the camp's defenders had almost encircled Otter's soldiers, and they were bogged down, with ravines on each side and the way out made difficult by the marsh.
+After six hours of fighting, Otter decided to order a withdrawal.

-After six hours of fighting, Otter decided to withdraw.
-As the soldiers crossed the marsh, some of Poundmaker's fighters mounted their horses to continue the attack.
+As the soldiers crossed the marsh, some of Poundmaker's fighters mounted their horses to go in pursuit.
 Poundmaker asked them to let Otter's men leave.
 They respected Poundmaker and allowed Otter to retreat to Battleford without attack.
 Some historians believe only Poundmaker's actions prevented an outright slaughter of Otter's troops.

 Note: The Encyclopedia of Saskatchewan describes the terrain and initial encounter somewhat differently.

+Aftermath

+Poundmaker and his people did not stay in the area but began to move away before the soldiers could recover and resume the attack.
+When Poundmaker heard of the Metis defeat at Batoche, he travelled to Battleford to give himself up.